Iver88/Unciv-Bohemia/README.md

 - Jan Želivský (great general)
 - Possibility for Hussite War Wagon to founds a new city when full health
 - Kdož jste boží bojovníci (civ unique instead of actual)

+## Credits
+All the following are from [the Noun Project](https://thenounproject.com) licenced under either Creative Commons or Public Domain

+- [Crown](https://thenounproject.com/search/?q=crown&i=1773546) by OneShot for Lands of the Bohemian Crown nation
+- [wagon](https://thenounproject.com/search/?q=wagon&i=2054826) by Mohamed Mbarki for Hussite War Wagon unit
+- [hop](https://thenounproject.com/search/?q=hop&i=2803410) by Phạm Thanh Lộc for Hops